Volatile Keyword in Java Explained

 Brand Studio Logo

-The volatile keyword in Java is a modifier that marks a variable that’s being stored in the main memory.
+The volatile keyword in Java is a modifier that marks a variable being stored in the main memory.
 Modifiers are specific keywords present in Java that are used to make changes to the characteristics of a variable, method or class and limit its scope.

 Volatile Keyword in Java Definition